Using a Limited User Password

 Radio Button Options: You select just one of the following three options.

--"Cannot create new Donors".
-This is the default option, and this option is forced on if you do not check the checkbox above.
+-Cannot create new Donors: This is the default option, and this option is forced on if you do not check the checkbox above.
 Obviously, if this is selected there is no change to the basic limitation that prevents Limited Users from creating new donors.

--"Can create New Donors, but not assign them a Member/Env. #".
-In this case you can create new donors, but the Member/Env. # field is disabled so you cannot enter anything into it.
+-Can create New Donors, but not assign them a Member/Env. #: In this case you can create new donors, but the Member/Env. # field is disabled so you cannot enter anything into it.
 It is assumed that the unlimited user would do this later, if desired.

--"Can create New Donors, and also assign them a Member/Env. #".
-In this case you can create new donors, and the Member/Env. # field is enabled so you can give new donors an envelope number.
+-Can create New Donors, and also assign them a Member/Env. #: In this case you can create new donors, and the Member/Env. # field is enabled so you can give new donors an envelope number.
 However, there is a slightly weird side effect to assigning an envelope number to a new donor.
 Since Limited Users can't see Donor Details or names for users with envelope numbers, as soon as you finish entering this new donor, the donor's details (and name) will become invisible so you can't see them again.
-I don't really see any way around this, because otherwise the rules aren't being applied consistently.
+We don't really see any way around this, because otherwise the rules aren't being applied consistently.

-I also want to make perfectly clear that no one is obliged to use these Limited User features.
-There have been no reductions in the capabilities of the program it is just that, if you wish, you can give the Limited User Password to some volunteers, and they will have limited capabilities.
+We also want to make perfectly clear that no one is obliged to use these Limited User features.
+There have been no reductions in the capabilities of the program – it is just that, if you wish, you can give the Limited User Password to some volunteers, and they will have limited capabilities.